 First, you should schedule an appointment with a good ophthalmologist, preferably a pediatric ophthalmologist.
 The optometrist will be able to solve the problem and suggest the best solution.

 For most childhood eyesight problems, glasses correct the issue and resolve the problem.
-Children with a high vision problem, good corrective glasses will be able to see better, experience fewer headaches, bumps, and bruises, and even perform better in school.
+Good corrective glasses will help with vision problems in children.
+They will be able to see better, experience fewer headaches, bumps, and bruises, and even perform better in school.

 If your child needs to see an eye doctor, help them be excited and overcome any worries they may have.